DBCDK/communityservice/README.md

 ## Usage

-See the [cookbook](doc/community-developers-cookbook.md) for toplevel examples of how to use the API this service provides.
+See the [community developer's guide](doc/community-developer-guide.md) for toplevel examples of how to use the API this service provides.
 For a detiailed description of the API, see the [endpoints](doc/endpoints.md), [query language](doc/query-language.md), and the underlying [database model](doc/db-model.md).

 ## Releases